Back to program

 Program

-Wolfgang Amadeus Mozart – Piano Sonata in A-minor, KV 310
+Wolfgang Amadeus Mozart – Piano Sonata in A minor K310

 Maurice Ravel – Gaspard de la nuit

-Johann Sebastian Bach – Toccata in F sharp-minor, BWV 910
+J.S.
+Bach – Toccata in F sharp minor BWV 910

 Credits